 Keeping this in mind, you can ask some different questions that can give you great insights about various aspects of a candidate.

-Some main aspects that are evaluated in an interview are technical skill sets (basic and role-specific, functional skills (to perform basic tasks), interpersonal skills, personality, values, and attitude of the candidate.
+Some central aspects evaluated in an interview are technical skill sets (basic and role-specific, functional skills (to perform basic tasks), interpersonal skills, personality, values, and attitude of the candidate.

 Here are some common yet meaningful questions and the competencies they elicit: